In this article we aim to explain what is MVP, how to create a minimum viable product for mobile app and how much does it cost to build an MVP.

 MVP is more a way of thinking rather than something that is intended to enter the market.
 Minimum viable product design principles are the same for the world’s leading company and for the enthusiast who believes in his idea.

-However, if in the case of conventional development projects the early launch of the application is commonly evaded, a startup without it simply cannot survive.
+However, if in the case of mvp design and development the early launch of the application is commonly evaded, a startup without it simply cannot survive.
 Such launch serves two main tasks:

 1. Identifies the weak spots of the project with the help of the real users, and allows to adjust the strategy.
 Among other things, it saves the budget that is better spent on future improvements.